PREPARING FOR YOUR HEADSHOT MINI PHOTOGRAPHY SESSION

 - Accessorise.
 Swapping jewellery around for different shots has the same affect.
 Try to wear just one statement piece, so either big earrings or a statement necklace rather than both.

 With regards to glasses, if you wear glasses all of the time then it makes sense to wear them for your shoot as well.
 If you only wear them some of the time then I’ll take some photos of you wearing your glasses, but most will be without as they can cause problems with reflections.
 If you wear glasses with non-reflective lenses in then this is great as it really helps combat the glare.

 - Add variety by bringing a couple of different options and send pictures in advance.
 If you’re not sure we can review them when you arrive or ideally in advance of the day.
 We may have time for one change during your session and also have options if the tops aren’t working with the light conditions or background.

 - Wear comfortable shoes.
-Whilst it’s true that heels elongate your body and make your legs look longer, consider your photoshoot location as well as what you would typically wear.
-This is all about your personality shining through and avoiding painful expressions in painful footwear!
+Whilst it’s true that heels elongate your body and make your legs look longer.
+Whether male or female consider your photoshoot location as well as what you would typically wear.
+This is all about your personality shining through and avoiding painful expressions due to painful footwear!